KateWenqiZhu/KateWenqiZhu.github.io/_pages/award.md

 1. Outstanding Doctoral Student Forum of the Institute of Computational Mathematics with Travel Grant, Chinese Academy of Sciences  2024

-2. Jane Street Graduate Research Fellowship Research Workshop with Travel Grant 2024*
+2. **Jane Street Graduate Research Fellowship Research Workshop** with Travel Grant 2024*

-3. NeurIPS Workshop Spotlight Paper Award – The Benefits of Higher-Order Optimization in Machine Learning Workshop 2022
+3. **NeurIPS Workshop Spotlight Talk Award** – The Benefits of Higher-Order Optimization in Machine Learning Workshop 2022

 4. DPhil Studentship – Funded by INNOHK and CIMDA Centre partnership 2021-2025